ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ### Use of Date for Anti-Replay

-Clients SHOULD include a `Date` header field in Encapsulated Requests, unless the Oblivious Gateway Resource does not use `Date` for anti-replay purposes.
+Clients SHOULD include a `Date` header field in encapsulated requests, unless the Oblivious Gateway Resource does not use `Date` for anti-replay purposes.

 Though HTTP requests often do not include a `Date` header field, the value of